HaseloffLab/MarpoDB/README.md

 # Description
 MarpoDB is a gene-centric database developed for genetic engineering and synthetic biology.
 This is the result of dealing with highly fragmented genomic data (from a non-sequenced organism, Marchantia polymorpha) and compiling it into an accessible resource for sequence exploration and retrieval.
 The database framework, however, can be used with any type of genetic data and can be set up locally.

-In brief, we start off from two "raw" sequence files in FASTA format containing genomic contigs/scaffols and transcripts.
+In brief, we start off from two "raw" sequence files in FASTA format containing genomic contigs/scaffolds and transcripts.
 Using these files we will perform several analyses, such as ORF prediction, BLAST homology search, HMMR protein motif prediction, mapping transcripts to the "genome" and interrelating resulting data for loading it into a database.

 Then, we shall access the database by means of web server accessible by your browser.

 # Installation
-To install a gene-centric database harboring DNA parts we need to install serveral 3rd party software and databases, libraries for running the web server and application, and finally compile the data before loading into the database.
+To setup a gene-centric database harboring DNA parts we need to install serveral 3rd party software and databases, libraries for running the web server and application, and finally compile the data before loading into the database.

 Currently, we supply scripts for compiling most libraries for a 64 bit architecture in a linux server, however it may be possible to build the required libraries in a different architecture and perform the corresponding analyses successfully.
 Also, we are setting up local versions of all the software and libraries, without the need for sudo access since this is the common case for shared servers in academia.